 Similarities between the books:

-• Both books challenge conventional wisdom about motivation and incentives.
+Both books rethink established theories about motivation and incentives.

-• Both encourage readers to rethink traditional approaches to motivation.
+Each book encourages readers to challenge traditional approaches to motivation.

 'The Black Swan' by Nassim Nicholas Taleb discusses rare, high-impact events that are unpredictable and often overlooked in traditional risk assessments.
 Taleb highlights the significant effects of these 'Black Swans' and critiques the financial industry's reliance on predictive models, which often fail to account for extreme events.